 It is very important to remember to obtain travel medical insurance before travelling into the USA.
 Medical care costs in the United States are some of the most expensive in the world, and having an unexpected emergency can cause a tremendous financial burden.
 Although an emergency can happen at any time, purchasing travel medical insurance will lessen the financial burden, and allow you and your family to focus on your recovery.

-1. Obtain a comprehensive travel insurance policy
+1. Obtain a comprehensive travel medical insurance for parents

 While travelling into the United States, it is highly recommended that you obtain a comprehensive travel insurance policy.
 This will ensure that you are covered properly for any emergency that may arise while you’re away on your holiday.
 A comprehensive medical plan will allow coverage for medical emergencies, coverage for pre-existing conditions as well as medical evacuation.
 The first thing to ruin a wonderful holiday will be an unforeseen emergency and not being able to pay the medical bills.
 This allows you to enjoy your holiday stress-free.

 2. Buy separate insurance policies for both parents

 We recommend obtaining a separate policy for each of your parents.
 When you purchase two separate policies for your parents, there may be a slightly higher cost for your medical coverage; however, you will have much more control.
 Whether that be the ability for one person to leave the holiday earlier then expected, or even if you are needing to cancel one parents’ coverage, two separate policies allow for flexibility and convenience.

 3. Purchase a policy with the highest possible maximum